In a nutshell

 As it’s a broker, it’s regulated by the Financial Conduct Authority (FCA).
 That means it’s trusted and has been approved to look after your money.

-It’s very popular, and on Trustpilot, the reviews website, it has a rating of 4.5 / 5, which is excellent – especially for a company in financial services, these tend to get very low scores, mostly because they treat their customers very poorly.
+AJ Bell is popular.
+On Trustpilot, the popular reviews website, it has a rating of 4.7 out of 5, from over 4,000 reviews.
+Which is excellent – especially for a company in financial services.
+Financial companies tend to get very low scores, mostly because they treat their customers very poorly.
 But AJ Bell is bucking the trend, with great customer service.